 34 Code of Federal Regulations (CFR), Part 303, Early Intervention Program for Infants and Toddlers with Disabilities provides specific guidance on the requirements for Part C of IDEA.
-Comments to the federal regulations may be found at http://idea.ed.gov/part-c/regulations/1.
+View comments to the federal regulations.

-34 Code of Federal Regulations Part 30-Regulations for the Early Intervention Program for Infants and Toddlers with Disabilities
+Part 303-Regulations for the Early Intervention Program Table of Contents